 Satellietgroep redefines the Zandmotor as a cultural phenomenon.

 Satellietgroep explores the Zandmotor as cultural phenomenon and reflects on the impact of the Zandmotor in the context of artistic field research in Polders, Wadden and international exchange projects.

 Satellietgroep hosts artists in residents for artistic fieldwork, creates conditions to connect with locals and experts and develop new concepts and works that reflect the shifting relations of mankind with perceptions of nature, in past, present and future.

 Together with artist, designers, students, pupils, local experts and scientists Satellietgroep develops a growing Zandmotor Collection.
-During Public Expeditions on the Zandmotor we engage people in these visual narratives.
+During Public Expeditions on the Zandmotor we engage people in these visual and versatlie narratives.
 We need engaged artists and passionate scientists to jointly test our perceptions to raise public and professional awareness.

 Public Expeditions Zandmotor#16: The Making Of